 About me

-I am a fifth year Ph.D. candidate in the Division of Computational and Data Sciences at Washington University in St. Louis.
+I am a final year Ph.D. candidate in the Division of Computational and Data Sciences at Washington University in St. Louis.
 I’m honored to be advised by Prof. Roman Garnett in the Department of Computer Science & Engineering and Prof. Jacob Montgomery in the Department of Political Science.
 Previously, I received my B.S. in Computer Science at University of Michigan in 2019.
 I also earned a B.S.E. in Electrical & Computer Engineering at Shanghai Jiao Tong University in 2019, under the UM-SJTU Joint Institute.

-You can find my CV here.
+You can find my Resume and CV here.

 News